-Action # Title Description Total Funds Contributing 2.3 Staff professional development Pacific Education Group, Courageous Conversations, Teaching Tolerance, Implement The FAIR Education Act in K-12 schools, Coach teachers and school stakeholders in social justice curriculum & pedagogy, Implement inclusive health education at the middle and high school levels, Network with local K-12 districts and universities for best practices in equity, Engage and unify with GSAs and student affinity groups to inform our work through student voice. \$122,387.00 Yes 2.4 Ethnic Studies Implement Ethnic Studies course at each high school. \$0.00 No 2.5 Diversify K-12 Curriculum This action strives to interrupt any inequitable practices in school culture and curriculum and eliminate barriers to personal and academic success.
-Further, to establish each place of learning as an institution that validates and celebrates each student as an individual and as a part of a larger human family. \$0.00 No 2.6 Community Equity Stakeholder and Engagement Commitees Implement Culture and Climate Committee and Equity Working Group stakeholder meetings that allows for hands on learning, guest speakers, input gathering and celebration. \$0.00 No 2.7 English Learner Paraeducator Support Increase paraeducator support for English learners at elementary sites. \$58,847.00 No 2.8 GLAD training This action promotes language acquisition, high academic achievement, and 21st century skills. \$0.00 Yes
+Action # Title Description Total Funds Contributing 2.3 Staff professional development Pacific Education Group, Courageous Conversations, Teaching Tolerance,Implement The FAIR Education Act in K-12 schools, Coach teachers and school stakeholders in social justice curriculum & pedagogy, Implement inclusive health education at the middle and high school levels,Network with local K-12 districts and universities for best practices in equity, Engage and unify with GSAs and student affinity groups to inform our work through student voice. \$122,387.00 Yes 2.4 Ethnic Studies Implement Ethnic Studies course at each high school. \$0.00 No 2.5 Diversify K-12 CurriculumThis action strives to interrupt any inequitable practices in school culture and curriculum and eliminate barriers to personal and academic success.
+Further, to establish each place of learning as an institution that validates and celebrates each student as an individual and as a part of a larger human family. \$0.00 No 2.6 Community Equity and Engagement CommitteesImplement Culture and Climate Committee and Equity Working Group meetings that allows for hands on learning, guest speakers, input gathering and celebration. \$0.00 No 2.7 English Learner Paraeducator Support \$58,847.00 No 2.8 GLAD training This action promotes language acquisition, high academic achievement, and 21st century skills. \$0.00 Yes